Disclaimer: I do not own SIH or JR or any of their characters.

 "Ummmm..."
 Yokozawa, opened his door without further comment.
 Then, for some reason, feeling unusually generous, he looked over at his new neighbor and offered with a nod, "I'm Yokozawa."

 The other boy's eye's widened a bit at this verbal olive branch.
 He nodded back, "Saga… uh … wait, I mean Takano."

 "Don't know your own name?"
 Yokozawa rumbled, getting even for the "stray" comment.
 He regretted this when the slight flicker of friendship that had lit Takano's eyes blew out.

 "Long story," Takano mumbled looking away as he opened his own door and pushed his case in with his foot.

 Again Yokozawa found himself going against his usually solitary nature.
 "Maybe you can tell it to me sometime."

-He wasn't sure but he thought he saw an ember's glow in the other's gaze as Takano glanced back at him briefly before he turned away again and moved into his apartment.
+He wasn't sure but he thought he saw an ember's glow again in the other's gaze as Takano glanced back at him briefly before he turned away once more and moved into his apartment.

 "Maybe," Takano mumbled before closing the door behind him.